davidawad/KinectSentryGun/README.md

 Every time we launch a dart we take a screenshot with the kinect, and then we tweet the photo of the person after they've been shot.

-The next thing we did was build up a flask backend that's monitoring the twitter account and keeping a counter of how many tweets have been made by the gun, aka how many
+The next thing we did was build up a flask backend that's monitoring the twitter account and keeping a counter of how many tweets have been made by the gun, (the number of tweets!).

+Our web app uses the BlockChain API in order to set up a virtual bitcoin wallet to charge 'users' after they have been shot in order to blackmail them into paying our wallet.

+Once a user pays money to the backend, the tweet will be deleted, and we'll make some money!

+## Hardware:
+1. Microsoft Kinect 2
+2. Nerf Dart Gun
+3. Arduino UNO or Arduino Mega.

+### Dependencies:
+1. Microsoft Kinect 2 SDK
+2. Arduino IDE
+3. Python 2.7.8 or greater

+## Resources and Examples
+1. Look at the Body Index Basics and /Color Basics in the Microsoft Kinect SDK Browser V2.
+This will explain how most of the code works.
+2.

-This is my submission for HackPSU sponsored by MLH.
+#### This is our submission for HackPSU sponsored by MLH.
 Huge thanks to my teammates and other PSU students and mentors!!

-## Running the app

 ## Contributors
 [Mariam Tsilosani](https://www.facebook.com/tim.giblin.50?fref=ts&__mref=message_bubble)